 When determining the fixed and variable components for a KMP, the KMP's individual performance is taken into 1.
-Mr Chia Ngiang Hong, Group General Manager consideration and remuneration recommendations are reviewed by the RC in the light of any annual guidance from the National Wages Council, competitive market practices and information gathered from market surveys conducted by the Company's Human Resource department.
+Mr Chia Naiana Hona, Group General Manaaer consideration and remuneration recommendations are 2.
+Mr Kwek Eik Sheng, Group Chief Strategy Officer and reviewed by the RC in the light of any annual guidance from also Executive Director of M&C the National Wages Council, competitive market practices 3.
+Mr Frank Khoo, Group Chief Investment Officer and information gathered from market surveys conducted by the Company's Human Resource department.
 This is further 4.
-Ms Yiong Yim Ming, Group Chief Financial Officer reviewed along with the Group's performance, taking into consideration specific key performance indicators (involving financial and non-financial indicators) tracked over time using the Company's balanced scorecard system that sets out the is \$9,519,404 which amount included directors' fees paid or targets to be achieved by the Company based on its short payable by subsidiaries of the Group.
+Ms Yiong Yim Ming, Group Chief Financial Officer reviewed along with the Group's performance, taking into consideration specific key performance indicators (involving The aggregate remuneration paid to all of the above top financial and non-financial indicators) tracked over time using KMPs of the Company in FY 2019, including the Group CEO, the Company's balanced scorecard system that sets out the is \$9,519,404 which amount included directors' fees paid or targets to be achieved by the Company based on its short payable by subsidiaries of the Group.